05 Jan 2022

-- Growing followers who may support or join your group in the future
+- growing followers who may support or join your group in the future

-- Spreading awareness about your events, petitions and wins
+- spreading awareness about your events, petitions and wins

-- Having a platform to lobby local decision makers
+- having a platform to lobby local decision makers

-- Ability to connect with others
+- ability to connect with others.

-Setting up your social profiles
+Set up your social profiles